radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/actions-taken.md

 55. Found a new graphic designer and started with ideation for the logo + house style
 56. Got a sanitized version of our Statutes from the notary for publication on Github

-Organized the very first Nonprofit Ventures kickoff workshop at ACE Venture Lab with 11 participants!
+Organized the Nonprofit Ventures kickoff workshop at ACE Venture Lab with 11 participants!  :-D  :-D :-D

 58. The Rabobank bank accounts are setup!
 59. Working on several iterations of the NPV logo with the graphic designer